The mission

 The exhaust ozone is introduced into the aerobic zone of biological treatment as a complement to the gas source.

-Embedded point 3: utilization of fusel
+Embedded point 3: utilisation of fusel

 Traditional practice: